 The city’s youthful, creative vibe lets you wear what you want without judgement.
 Whether you love bright hair, bold tattoos, or just comfy casuals – Vienna’s fashion scene is super hipster.

 I’ve never seen so many tattooed people in one place — from pierced tongues to neon pink hair and half-shaved heads, Vienna embraces it all.
+Nobody stares, nobody judges — even if you’re in booty shorts.

 Women in jeans and t-shirts standing in Leopold Museum courtyard with people in casual summer outfits around